-The Ocean Guardian LR1000 Shark Barrier is powered by Shark Shield Technology, the world’s only scientifically proven electrical shark deterrent technology, supported by peer reviewed published research, and successful in deterring Great Whites, Tiger, Bull, and other predatory sharks.
+The Ocean Guardian LR1000 Shark Barrier is powered by Shark Shield Technology, the world’s most scientifically proven electrical shark deterrent technology, supported by peer reviewed published research, and successful in deterring Great Whites, Tiger, Bull, and other predatory sharks.
 The technology is so effective that the government of Western Australia has approved Ocean Guardian personal devices for consumer rebates.
 Nothing is more effective.

 A modern and scientifically proven shark mitigation method with no impact on marine life, the LR1000 can be used to create a shark free zone at private resort beaches, council beaches and even designated diving and snorkelling locations in coral reef systems such as the Great Barrier Reef.
 The long-term goal of the LR1000 is to replace harmful shark nets and drumlines.